Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wiseone is capable of summarizing content in eight different languages, including Chinese and Spanish.
 The expert tested it by giving it a Chinese article from The New York Times and asking it to summarize it.
 The AI extracted the main content of the article, saving more than 10 minutes of reading time.

-However, experts also note that AI sometimes makes mistakes in non-English texts, so using this tool requires a certain understanding of the field you are studying and caution.
+However, experts also note that AI sometimes makes mistakes in non-English texts, so using this tool requires a certain understanding of the field you are studying and requires caution.

 PDF.ai interface.

 Using PDF.ai is pretty straightforward.
 With the option to upload PDFs via drag and drop or import directly from a URL, the process is intuitive.
 One interesting standout feature is the “private documents” option, which ensures that uploaded PDFs are not stored on the platform’s servers.
-This means that users do not need to grant access to that content.
+This means that users do not need to grant access to the content.

 Interface of activities on PDF.ai.
 Photo: IJIO